 Connect With Us

-If you need your feet checked, contact one of our podiatrists of Garnet & Carbonell, DPM, LLC.
-Our doctors will attend to all of your foot and ankle needs and provide you with quality treatment.
+Foot pain can be extremely painful and debilitating.
+If you have a foot pain, consult with one of our podiatrists from Garnet & Carbonell, DPM, LLC.
+Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our offices located in Palmetto Bay, South Miami, and Homestead, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
-For more information about ingrown toenails, contact one of our podiatrists of Garnet & Carbonell, DPM, LLC.
+If you are suffering from bunion pain, contact one of our podiatrists of Garnet & Carbonell, DPM, LLC.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Causes